Reduce Your Debtors with these 9 Effective Strategies

 One of my first bosses used to say, “The jobs not complete until the money’s in the bank”.
 At the time I didn’t realise the importance of what he was saying.
 Now, as someone who advises small business owners around managing cash flow, I find myself repeating his mantra.

-Taking control of your collections makes such difference to small business.
+Taking control of your collections makes such a difference to small businesses.
 It is critical.
 It provides business owners the cash flow to take care of their next project.